 Another Type Uses the Body as Who You Are

 When you are your body it’s an expression for that all realization happens through the body.
 The physical being, presence, and well-being are central.
 It’s about physical sensations in the body, which often are personal but Comments like “I feel a restlessness in the body if I have not used it” or “I feel a mental well-being when I run” expresses the body awareness.
 To describe body awareness and special experiences, we often use terms like “flow” or “Peak experience” as you may have heard about before.

 Experience Flow state & Runners high as Runner

 Flow is a mental state an optimal experience, a harmonious state that may be sought by will power and focus.
 It happens after hard work with consistent training over a period of months and years.
 Thus, in long-distance races, you can reach a stage where you know yourself so well, that you can adjust speed and distance in proportion to your actual level and experience the flow state.
 A peak experience is a very high and extraordinary state of happiness.

 In long-distance running, it is common to describe this state as “runners high” where we feel a kind of euphoria.
 Most long-distance runners have at some point either during training or during competitions, experienced runner’s high.
 It is an extraordinary experience where the runner so to speak, runs into another state of awareness the sense of space and time repeals and the body feels light and effortless even in the middle of the strongest efforts.

 You feel you can run forever.
 It’s just as if the body is put on autopilot.
 You are quite relaxed but work optimally both physically and mentally.
 It may be a state, where there is a balance between mind and body.
 Where it is relatively easy to learn the flow experience during training, it is not everyone who experiences this state of runners high.
 It can be pursued consciously, but you cannot control or predict when and whether it comes.
-It comes to us as a gift – suddenly and unexpected.
+It comes to us as a gift – suddenly and unexpectedly.